-K. Describe how it will ensure that information related to school and parent programs, meetings, and other activities is sent to the parents of participating children in a format and, to the extent practicable, in a language the parents can understand.
+M. Describe how it will ensure that information related to school and parent programs, meetings, and other activities is sent to the parents of participating children in a format and, to the extent practicable, in a language the parents can understand.

-Henry County Schools will utilize programs such as TransACT/ Master Word to provide timely communication with all parents in a language they can understand.
+Henry County Schools will utilize programs such as TransACT/Master Word to provide timely communication with all parents in a language they can understand.

-L. Describe how it will ensure provide such other reasonable support for parental involvement activities under this section as parents may request.
+N. Describe how the local education agency will ensure it provides such other reasonable support for parental involvement activities under this section as parents may request.